How We Teach & Support

 We do this by:

-- setting up Program Support Groups for students; that include teachers and parents
+• organising Program Support Group Meetings for students; that include teacher and parents

-- developing, implementing and monitoring Behaviour Support Plans for students
+• developing, implementing and monitoring Behaviour or Safety Support Plans for students if required

-- working collaboratively with consultants from the Catholic Education Melbourne and private specialists: Speech Therapists, Educational Psychologists and Curriculum Advisors
+• working collaboratively with consultants from MACS and private specialists: Speech Therapists, Educational Psychologists and Curriculum Advisors

 “‘Learning diversity’ refers to the infinite variety of life experiences and attributes a child brings to their formal learning at school.
 All students with diverse learning needs have a right to access a full and engaging education on the same basis as their peers.
 Catholic schools seek to empower learners by celebrating difference and providing educational opportunities aimed at eliminating discrimination and focused on growth and progress for all.”